Tribal elders recall painful boarding school memories - NewsBreak

 Oklahoma had the most, 76, followed by Arizona, which had 47, and New Mexico, which had 43.
 All three states still have significant Native American populations.

-Former students might be hesitant to recount the painful past and trust a government whose policies were to eradicate tribes and, later, assimilate them under the veil of education.
+Former students might be hesitant to recount the painful past and trust a government with policies that were to eradicate tribes and, later, assimilate them under the veil of education.
 But some welcome the opportunity to share their stories for the first time.

 Not all the memories from those who attended the schools were painful ones.